-Before we can answer this question, you need to know how much wine each bottle contains, as well as how many milliliters (ml) of wine should be served in each glass.
+Before we answer this question, you need to know how much wine each bottle contains, as well as how many millilitres (ml) of wine should go in each glass.

-In a bottle of wine, there are 750 milliliters, 75clor 0.75 litre.
-Wine bottles aren't quite litre-size, but your average wine bottle will contain 750ml. of wine.
+In a standard bottle of wine, there are 750 millilitres (ml), 75 centilitres (cl) or 0.75 litres (l).
+Wine bottles aren’t quite litre-size, but the average wine bottle will contain 750ml. of wine.

 But how much should you serve in each glass of wine?
 That’s a tougher question to answer:

-For wine tastings - When you are enjoying a wine-tasting, the average serving size, is roughly 60ml.
-If you stick with this serving size, you can get roughly 12 wine tasting-size glasses.
+- For wine tastings – When you are enjoying a wine-tasting, the average serving size, is roughly 60ml.
+If you stick with this serving size, you can get around 12 wine tasting-size glasses.

-For drinking at a bar or restaurant - Your average bar or restaurant will usually offer 125ml, 175ml and 250ml size servings.
-By law restaurants and bars must offer a 125ml option, but by far the most sales are done in 175ml and 250ml (medium or large) serves.
+- For drinking at a bar or restaurant – Bars and restaurants will usually offer 125ml, 175ml and 250ml size servings.
+By law restaurants and bars must offer a 125ml option, but most sales are for 175ml and 250ml (medium or large) serves.
 It is worth remembering that a 250ml serving is a whole third of a bottle.